 Keloid scars result from an overproduction of collagen during the wound-healing process, leading to an excess of collagen fibers in the scar tissue.
 This excess collagen production increases the size and thickness of the scar, leading to the characteristic bumpy or cauliflower-like appearance of keloid scars.

-While keloid scars can develop anywhere on the body, they are more frequently observed in areas with minimal fatty tissue, such as the chest, back, and earlobes.
-However, they can also form at the site of surgical incisions, such as those made during a tummy tuck procedure.
+Keloid scars can appear on any part of the body, but they are often seen in areas with less fat, like the chest, back, and earlobes.
+They can also develop at the site of surgical cuts, such as those from a tummy tuck.

 Tummy Tuck Before and After Pictures